spsforks/QB64-Wiki/_PUTIMAGE.md

 ## Parameter(s)

-* Relative coordinates to a previous graphical object can be designated using [STEP](STEP) as opposed to literal surface coordinates (version **1.000** and up).
+* Relative coordinates to a previous graphical object can be designated using [STEP](STEP) as opposed to literal surface coordinates.
 * Coordinates *dx* and *dy* map the box area of the [_DEST](_DEST) area to use.
-When omitted the entire destination area is used.
+When omitted the entire desination area is used.
 If only one coordinate is used, the source is placed with its original dimensions.
 Coordinates can be set to flip or resize the image.
   * dx1 = the column coordinate at which the insertion of the source will begin (leftmost); when larger than *dx2*, reverses image.
   * dy1 = the row coordinate at which the insertion of the source will begin (topmost); when larger than *dy2*, inverts image.
   * dx2 = the column coordinate at which the insertion of the source will end (rightmost); further apart, widens image.